Did you know…

-The most important environment in which we advance racial equity within our organization.
-For over thirty-eight years we have empowered people of color by providing leadership, education, civic engagement, and employment in our organization.
+We believe the most important environment in which we advance racial equity is within our families, communities and organization.
+For more than four decades we have empowered people of color by providing leadership, education, civic engagement, and employment in our organization.
 We have created a safe zone in our community where only respect and empowerment for every human being is tolerated.

 Brenda Lyle continues to serve the community as FLC Executive Director of FLC.
 She has been recognized for her work in advancing racial equity throughout Boulder County.
 Following are a few of the awards she’s received: Educator of the Year, Citizen of Achievement, Ambassador Swanee Hunt’s “Leadership Award”, and the Denver Post’s “Local Hero” Award.
 She was appointed to a five-year term as a Human Relation Commissioner.
 In this capacity she worked to help advance racial equity throughout Boulder.
 She also served as vice chair for Boulder Chamber of Commerce Minority Business Council.